megadose/facebook_totem/README.md

                 [--target TARGET] --output OUTPUT

-  -h, --help         show the help message and exit --mode MODE There are different modes:
+  -h, --help         show the help message and exit --mode MODE There are different modes: \n

 ​                              \- single : to get all ads on a page